Xilinx/Vitis_Libraries/L3/README.md

 # Level 3: Scout software APIs
-This directory contains software libraries and APIs for Sount software users.
+This directory contains software libraries and APIs for Vitis software users.